nikop/steam-help/faqs/Nausea or Motion Sickness During Gameplay.md

 ---

-[section style=important] ### Motion Sickness Statement
+  ### Motion Sickness Statement
 The Source engine simulates a variety of simulated environments and intense experiences during normal gameplay.

 While playing or watching a Source game, the user may begin to experience nausea, dizziness, motion sickness or eyestrain.

 If you or any of your family experience these symptoms, please discontinue use and test the issue at a later time.
-You may find that playing in smaller increments is beneficial.[/section]
+You may find that playing in smaller increments is beneficial.
 ### Enable VSync
 Enable VSync and raise the monitor's refresh rate in the graphics card / monitor settings to see if this affects your gameplay.
 60Hz  is a common refresh rate but higher rates may correct the issue with some users.